vek0ng/solace-psp-rootless/README.md

 - Podman stores its containers and images in one place `~/.local/share/containers/storage`.
 - Podman and Docker images are compatible, so existing Docker images work with Podman.
 - Podman does more than Docker for Kubernetes environments.
-- Unlioke Docker, Podman separates concerns, it uses [Buildah] for builds.

 ![podman](images/k3s-podman.png)